ClickHouse/ClickHouse/docs/en/operations/system-tables/metrics.md

 ### TCPConnection

 Number of connections to TCP server (clients with native interface), also included server-server distributed query connections

-### TablesLoaderThreads

-Number of threads in the tables loader thread pool.

-### TablesLoaderThreadsActive

-Number of threads in the tables loader thread pool running a task.

 ### TablesToDropQueueSize